 A federal bankruptcy followed the sale of the Story Inn from its original owners in 1992.
 The town was sold at a sheriff’s sale in 1999.
 Today, the whole village constitutes the Story Inn, offering a fine dining experience with fresh local ingredients, catering, and bed and breakfast capabilities.

-Today, with its 17.4 acres, the town of Story is once again for sale, with its three residents, four dogs, and its shabby-looking Story Inn, which is not for sale, even if both the Inn and the whole town currently belong to the same LLC.
+Today, with its 17.4 acres, Story is once again for sale, with its three residents, four dogs, and its shabby-looking Story Inn, which is not for sale, even if both the Inn and the whole town currently belong to the same LLC.
 The current asking price is $3.8 million.

 Final Thoughts

-Like people and all living things, communities sometimes wilt under the weight of time and unfavorable circumstances.
-Indiana is full of history, full of tradition.
 It has significant involvement in the Union’s growth and splendor, but this doesn’t come without the invariable price of having to trim the less functional, profitable, or even strategic towns for overall development.
 Despite this, exploring Hoosier State’s ghost towns will be a rewarding and exciting project!